The Sixth Workshop on Challenges and Opportunities of Efficient and Performant Storage Systems (CHEOPS'26)

 - Kernel and user space file/storage systems

-- Including virtual file systems
+- Virtual file systems

 - Cloud, parallel and distributed file/storage systems